 1. Hang in There a Little Longer

 My experience over twenty years with thousands of couples tells me that most people who give up do it too soon.
-I don’t blame them for reaching a point of pain where they simply don’t want to go any further.
-Yet, I’ve witnessed the success of those who hung on a little longer…but that success came only if they did the right things.
-In other words, staying just to stay may have a positive effect, but staying and doing the right things has a far greater chance of saving your marriage.
+I don’t blame them for reaching a point of pain where they don’t want to go further.
+Yet, I’ve witnessed the success of those who hung on a little longer.
+But that success came only if they did the right things.
+In other words, staying just to stay may have a positive effect, but staying and doing the right stuff has a far greater chance of saving your marriage.

 2. Work on the PIES